TEXT

 I was grown up in a part of Tokyo called Nishiki.

-Nishiki means "brocade" like a rich silk fabric with a colourful raised pattern.
+Nishiki means "brocade" like a rich silk fabric with a colourful raised

-At least 100 years ago, a lot of farmers were growing silkworms and making silk threads in this area.
+At least 100 years ago, a lot of farmers were growing silkworms and making silk

 So, its name is from history.